bshevela/cheatsheet/index.md

 '' - prints out every character as is
 ls "a*" 'a*' a\* - returns the a* file

-bash shell -desert.sh - running a script
+bash shell-desert.sh - running a script
 vim shell-desert.sh
 mkdir -p Dessert/Cobbler - creates files